DR SARA BIASUTTI

 Any equine emergency is interesting but colic surgeries and foaling emergencies are often the most challenging.
 Every case is different and presents its own difficulties but it is always really rewarding to see patients recover and return to work after major surgery or intensive care in hospital.

 Why do you think equine preventative health care is important?
 Preventative health care is as important in horses as it is in humans or our smaller pets.
-Horses can live to advanced ages and often develop conditions which have a negative impact on their health.
+Horses can live to advanced ages and often develop conditions that have a negative impact on their health.
 An annual vet check can identify problems early, which is essential for the management of some health conditions.
-Appropriate vaccination and worming ensures that our horses are protected from important life-threatening diseases such as tetanus or Hendra virus, as well as common parasites which can cause weight loss and severe intestinal abnormalities.
+Appropriate vaccination and worming ensure that our horses are protected from important life-threatening diseases such as tetanus or Hendra virus, as well as common parasites which can cause weight loss and severe intestinal abnormalities.
 Regular dental checks are also invaluable for maintaining a healthy, pain-free mouth which is so important to their general wellbeing.
 Overall, planning a regular preventative health care regime for your horse optimizes their welfare and can prevent more serious health concerns from occurring later in life.

-Outside of work Sara enjoys non-competitive dressage, AFL football, and tracking down the perfect cocktail
+Outside of work, Sara enjoys non-competitive dressage, AFL football, and tracking down the perfect cocktail